madisongoldenlib/git-novice/index.md

 Modify the block below if there are any barriers to accessibility or special instructions. {% endcomment %}

-Accessibility: {% if online == "false" %}

-We are dedicated to providing a positive and accessible learning environment for all.
+Accessibility: We are dedicated to providing a positive and accessible learning environment for all.
 Please notify the instructors in advance of the workshop if you require any accommodations or if there is anything we can do to make this workshop more accessible to you.

-{% else %} We are dedicated to providing a positive and accessible learning environment for all.
-Please notify the instructors in advance of the workshop if you require any accommodations or if there is anything we can do to make this workshop more accessible to you.

-{% endif %}

 {% comment %} CONTACT EMAIL ADDRESS